cliffy143/Fasty-Buyer-Wordpress/README.md

 # Fasty-Buyer-Wordpress
 I have fully converted my fasty-buyer theme into a wordpress using PHP.
 Put Single Product, Order, Notices, MY Account, Loop, Global, emails, cart, and auth in a folder named woocommerce.
+Also, put advanced custom fields in plugin folder.